asrajavel/Interview-Prep/README.md

   - 'ohh the difficulty level of this question is wrong'
   - '(suggests some improvement on the given solution)'
   - 'ohh will this test case pass'
-- Solve without seeing the solution first.
+- Try to solve it without looking at the solution first.
+  - Even in the worst case - you will end up discovering ways that don't work, and understand why they don't work.

 ### Mix everything
-- Don't do Leetcode for 2 months, then do system design for the next 1 month.
-You will start forgetting Leetcode by the time you finish system design.
+- Don't do LeetCode for 2 months, then do system design for the next 1 month.
+You will start forgetting LeetCode by the time you finish system design.
 This will cause panic.
 - Don't do all Binary search problems in one week, 3 weeks down the line you would forget many of them.
 - Also solving questions from the same topic in a row will make you remember the solution, not the concept.
 It will also make the questions look easier, deceptively.
 - The best way is to make a list of problems to solve and just solve them in random order.